Remi-Gau/remi-gau.github.io/_posts/2024/2024-03-09-three-docs.md

    git push
    ```

-Github should then take over and serve your documentation.
+GitHub should then take over and serve your documentation.

 #### Relevant links